-40 poets in London for 10 days, with 7 events in the city.
+40 poets in London for one week, with 5 events in the city.

-Supported by Writers' Centre Kingston at Kingston University, The Enemies Project, Rich Mix, Austrian Cultural Forum London, Institut Francais, Goethe Institut London, Letterenfonds Holland, Miðstöð íslenskra bókmennta Iceland, The International Writers and Translators House of Latvia in the UK, The Poetry Society, EACWP – European Association of Creative Writting Programmes.
+Supported by Writers' Centre Kingston at Kingston University, The Enemies Project, Rich Mix, Austrian Cultural Forum London, Institut Francais, Goethe Institut London, Letterenfonds Holland, Miðstöð íslenskra bókmennta Iceland, The International Writers and Translators House of Latvia in the UK, The Poetry Society, The Balassi Institute London, EACWP – European Association of Creative Writting Programmes.
 Curated by SJ Fowler.

 The European Poetry Festival 2018 brings together some of the finest literary and avant-garde poets of this generation to London to collaborate, perform and share the brilliance of contemporary cutting edge poetry in Europe.